sanjitster/gulp-image-checker/README.md

 ## Individual Build Commands

-Run `gulp workingfiles` to trigger tasker to flush working files folder and re-extracts working files from souce folder
+Run `gulp workingfiles` to trigger tasker to flush working files folder and re-extracts working files from souce folder.

 Run `gulp invalid` to trigger tasker to flush invalid folder.
-It re-extracts invalid images and work files types from souce folder
+It re-extracts invalid images and work files types from souce folder.

-Run `gulp valid` to trigger tasker to flush valid folder and re-extracts valid images from souce folder
+Run `gulp valid` to trigger tasker to flush valid folder and re-extracts valid images from souce folder.

 ### Configuration (config.json)